Drug Evaluation Committee 2013-62 Emergency Key Code Holders

 GCP Article 16, Paragraph 3 requires the sponsor to be able to immediately identify which drug is the investigational drug in a blinded clinical trial in the event of a medical emergency and to be able to detect a break in the blindness, but does not specify the details of the procedure.
 If the investigator, etc. can promptly take medically necessary measures, we believe that a procedure such as the one described in your question, in which the sponsor and medical experts consult with each other to determine the opening of the key, would not conflict with the above GCP provisions.
 In addition, if the requirements of Article 16.3 of the GCP are satisfied, we do not see any problem if the medical expert, who is in a position to advise the sponsor, manages the emergency key code.
 In any case, it is a prerequisite that the sponsor, including the medical expert, takes necessary measures to ensure the confidentiality of the assigned content (GCP Article 2 Guidance 18 (11)).

-With the issuance of the GCP Guidance (No. 0831-15 issued by the Pharmaceutical Affairs Agency on August 31, 2020), minor changes have been made to the description.
+With the issuance of the GCP Guidance (No. 0831-15 issued on August 31, 2020 by the Pharmaceutical Affairs Agency), minor changes were made to the description.

 Share this page